Michaelangel007/brainfuck6502/README.md

 This is an 187 byte interpreter of BrainFuck for the 6502 Apple ]\[ //e

+**Note:** Select and Shift-INS to paste into AppleWin or enter manually

         CALL-151
         300: 20 D8 F3 20 E2 F3
         306: A0 00 84 3C 84 40 84 EE